 ET Pest Control (Bat targeting system)

-Natural Bat Repellent
+Natural Bat Repellents

 Like other invasive mammals, bats do not like cinnamon.
 Sprinkle their nesting area generously with this spice.
 Since bats like sleeping or hanging out in high up in spaces, you may need a ladder to get near the bats with cinnamon or cinnamon essential oils.
-This is a great repellent if you want to use natural ingredients as a deterrent.

-Homemade Bat Repellent
+Homemade Bat Repellents

 Light is like kryptonite to a bat.
 Try bringing light into the space with a lamp or flood light.
 If that doesn’t work, add a mirror.
 Use the mirror to reflect bright light on the bats while they’re asleep (during the day).
-You can also reflect bright lights by hanging strips of aluminum foil in a lit room or install strobe lights in large areas to brighten up a dark space.

-Bat Magic Indoor Scent Packs
+Bat Magic Bat Repellent Indoor Scent Packs

 Bat Magic repellent indoor deterrent products repel bats using natural ingredients.
-The active ingredient in Bat Magic include essential oils such as peppermint oil and spearmint oil.
-Bats simply do not like the strong scent.
-Humans on the other hand tend to consider peppermint and spearmint as a pleasant scent.
-Bat Magic can also be found at your local Home Depot or Lowes and is one of many available commercial repellents.
+The active ingredient in Bat Magic Bat Repellent include essential oils such as peppermint oil and spearmint oil.

 Bat Removal Devices

-This method requires setting up one-way exit devices and sealing all other points of entry.
+This method requires setting up one way exit devices and sealing all other points of entry.
 Bats can leave your home, but they can’t come back in.
-You can find bat exclusion devices, netting, screening, and cones at home improvement and pet stores.

 After you’ve set up your bat exclusion devices and repaired potential entry sites, watch for the bats at dusk.
 Look for bats exiting and ensure they’re not re-entering through the bat exclusion devices or anywhere else in your home.
-If the setup works, leave it in place for at least a week.

-Once all of the bats have relocated, remove the bat exclusion devices and seal off those areas.
 We recommend using polyurethane foam and caulk.
 This is important because bats have great memories and will try to come back and roost at your home.

 Bat Removal Cost